Dissecting the superradiant phase transition in the anisotropic Rabi model: Pattern competition and cavity-QED simulation: Dissecting Phase Transition in the Anisotropic Rabi Model

 However, for $k=0.5$ and 1.5, the competition between patterns exhibits different behavior in the superradiant phase.
-When $k=0.5$, both patterns $\lambda_1$ and $\lambda_2$ decrease, with growing coupling strength.
-At the same time, pattern $\lambda_3$ develops a compensatory response that balances their energy reduction [see Fig.~$\ref{F5}$(a1)].
-When $k=1.5$, as the coupling strength increases, pattern $\lambda_1$ exhibits continuous suppression.
-Pattern $\lambda_2$ provides a compensatory response but cannot fully balance the energy reduction caused by pattern $\lambda_1$, making pattern $\lambda_3$ becomes crucial for balancing pattern $\lambda_1$, ultimately compensating for its energy loss [see Fig.~$\ref{F5}$(b1)].
-Unlike what is shown in Fig.~$\ref{F4}$, pattern $\lambda_2$ here compensates more energy than pattern $\lambda_1$.
-The interplay of energy suppression ($\lambda_1$) and compensation ($\lambda_{2,3}$) directly manifests the critical competition governing the phase transition, providing a unified framework for understanding the emergence of superradiation phase in anisotropic QRM.
+When $k=0.5$, both the patterns $\lambda_1$ and $\lambda_2$ decrease, with growing coupling strength.
+At the same time, the pattern $\lambda_3$ develops a compensatory response that balances their energy reduction [see Fig.~$\ref{F5}$(a1)].
+When $k=1.5$, as the coupling strength increases, the pattern $\lambda_1$ exhibits continuous suppression.
+The pattern $\lambda_2$ provides a compensatory response but cannot fully balance the energy reduction caused by the pattern $\lambda_1$, making the pattern $\lambda_3$ becomes crucial for balancing the pattern $\lambda_1$, ultimately compensating for its energy loss [see Fig.~$\ref{F5}$(b1)].
+Unlike what is shown in Fig.~$\ref{F4}$, the pattern $\lambda_2$ here compensates more energy than the pattern $\lambda_1$.
+The interplay of energy suppression ($\lambda_1$) and compensation ($\lambda_{2,3}$) directly manifests the critical competition governing the phase transition, providing a unified framework for understanding the emergence of superradiant phase in anisotropic QRM.
 Similar phenomena can be observed in the first excited state, as shown in Fig.~$\ref{F6}$.